 The U.S. Department of Transportation says that during the 6-day period over Thanksgiving, car travel increases by approximately 54%.
-Over the winter holiday period it increases approximately just 23%.
-That being said, approximately 90% of those who travel this season do so by car.
-In other words, most of you will be logging some time in the minivan this holiday at some point!
+Over the winter holiday period it increases approximately 23%.
+That being said, about 90% of travel this season is by car.
+In other words, most of you will be logging some time in the minivan this holiday at some point.

 Plan For the Drive

-Imagine being strapped completely down for hours (it feels like days) when what you really want is to move your body, crawl, or run all day long!
+Imagine being strapped completely down for hours when what you really want is to move your body, crawl, or run all day long.
 Riding in the car is not fun for most adults but it can be excruciating for some children.

-With that in mind, bring some age-appropriate music cds, stories on cd, and books to read.
+With that in mind, bring some age-appropriate music audio books, and books to read.
 Put up a baby mirror so he can see himself and be utterly fascinated with his good looks.
 Also, spend some time playing with your child in his seat when he is awake: